Dining at BU

 - Our kitchen can meet specific dietary needs such as low sodium diets and vegetarian diets, however residents on such diets will have a more limited menu choice.
 Residents on such diets are still responsible to contribute the full amount to the food program.

-- Bulk Orders on meal plan accounts can NOT be accepted.
-Only items stocked on MDR shelves or available through the MDR food stations are allowable meal plan purchases.
+- Bulk Orders on meal plan accounts are not available.
+Only items stocked on Harvest Halls shelves or available through Harvest Halls food stations are allowable meal plan purchases.

-- The Main Dining Room closes for the Christmas break on or around December 15th.
-In the second term, the Main Dining Room closes on or around April 20th.
+- Harvest Hall closes for the Christmas break on or around December 20th.
+In the second term, Harvest Hall closes on or around April 25th.

 Convenient Off-Campus Meal Cards

+You don’t need to carry cash!
 Meal cards are available even if you live off-campus.
-Faculty and students can take advantage of the convenience the meal card offers in the Main Dining Room.
-Any amount of money can be put on your Student ID card at the Residence Office in McMaster Hall or at Financial and Registration Services Office in Clark Hall.
-You don’t need to carry cash – so whether you are getting the lunch special or just grabbing a coffee and muffin, the Off-Campus Meal Card is a practical and economical way to eat.
+Faculty and students can take advantage of the convenience the meal card offers in Harvest Hall.
+Any amount of money can be put on your Student ID or Commuter card at the Residence Office in McMaster Hall or at Financial and Registration Services Office in Clark Hall.
+So, whether you are getting the lunch special or just grabbing a coffee and muffin, the Off-Campus Meal Card is a practical and economical way to eat.